 Spring is the perfect time to get outdoors and tackle some of your home projects.
-In the Dallas/Ft Worth area, the days are lengthening and the weather is getting warmer.
-The cold weather has passed and you can get outside and start looking for any damage to your home.
-You can also make any repairs that are needed and prepare your home and for summer,
+The days are lengthening in the Dallas/Ft Worth area, and the weather is getting warmer.
+The cold weather has passed, and you can get outside and start looking for any damage to your home.
+You can also make any repairs that are needed and prepare your home for summer.

-Mr. Restore has responded to many disasters that could have prevented if homeowners took precautions at the beginning of each Spring.
-Check out some of our helpful tips to get you started and to prevent possible water and other home damages.
+Mr. Restore has responded to many disasters that could have been prevented if homeowners had taken precautions at the beginning of each Spring.
+Check out some helpful tips to get you started and prevent possible water and other home damage.

 It's important to clean and repair your gutters and downspouts after a storm.
 Clogged gutters and downspouts could cause the wood trim at the eaves to rot.
-This can invite all kinds of things to live in your attic space, along with unexpected water damage.
+This can invite all things to your attic space, along with unexpected water damage.
 Cleaning your gutters and downspouts early in the season can help prevent this kind of damage during the spring weather.

-Most outdoor structures last longer and stay in better condition when they’re stained or sealed.
+Most outdoor structures last longer and stay in better condition when stained or sealed.
 This includes:

-They should be resealed about every 2 years.
+They should be resealed about every two years.
 You can also take this opportunity to do any needed repairs to the woodwork.

 Winter can take a toll on your roof.
 When spring arrives, make a simple visual inspection of your roof.
 Look for: